Ryan Garton

-Ryan Patrick Garton (born December 5, 1989) is an American professional baseball pitcher who is a free agent.
+Ryan Patrick Garton (born December 5, 1989) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Tampa Bay Rays in 2016 and 2017 and the Seattle Mariners in 2017 and 2019.

 Career

 Tampa Bay Rays

 Garton attended J. W. Mitchell High School in New Port Richey, Florida, and Florida Atlantic University, where he played college baseball for the Florida Atlantic Owls.
 In 2011, he pitched in summer college baseball for the Bethesda Big Train.
 The Tampa Bay Rays selected him in the 34th round of the 2012 Major League Baseball draft.

 The Rays promoted Garton to the major leagues on May 25, 2016, and he made his major league debut the next day in the seventh inning of a game against the Miami Marlins, allowing three earned runs on two innings pitched.

 Seattle Mariners

 On August 6, 2017, the Rays traded Garton and Mike Marjama to the Seattle Mariners for Anthony Misiewicz, Luis Rengifo, and a player to be named later or cash considerations.
-He was outrighted to AAA on October 26, 2017.
-He spent all of 2018 with AAA Tacoma Rainiers.He was assigned to AAA Tacoma Rainiers to start the 2019 season.
+Garton was removed from the 40-man roster and sent outright to Triple-A on October 26.
+Garton spent all of 2018 with the Triple-A Tacoma Rainiers.
+He was assigned to Tacoma to start the 2019 season.
 He had his contract selected to the major leagues on May 17, 2019.
 He was designated for assignment on May 21.
 He elected free agency on October 8, 2019.
+In 15 games with the Mariners, he had a 3.68 ERA in 14 2/3 innings.